DrCosinus/FreeSpace/README.md

 - [ ] logical drives
 - [ ] "Files as a folder"

+> Bad ideas :
-I can retrieve all files in one pass with SearchOption.AllDirectories
+> - ~~I can retrieve all files in one pass with SearchOption.AllDirectories~~
+it will try to retrieve unauthorized folders when use from root of drives and raise exception